juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 default-dummy-juicefs-pvc  default-example-juicefs-pvc ...
 ```

-This feature is disabled by default, continue reading to enable.
+This feature is disabled by default, to enable, you need to add the `--provisioner=true` option to CSI Controller start command, and delete the sidecar container, so that CSI Controller main process is in charge of watching for resource changes, and carrying out actual provisioning.
+Follow below steps to enable `pathPattern`.

 ### Helm